 How your solar panels link to your power station will largely depend on the brand you are using.
 If you are using EcoFlow, you just need to complete the following steps:

-- Connect the solar panel MC4 connectors with the MC4-to-XT60 cable
+- Connect the Universal Solar Connector with the XT60 cable

 - Connect the XT60 cable to the XT60 port found on your portable solar panel

 - Ensure the solar panels are fully unfolded, and your power station is up and running

 Now you’re ready to sit back and let your solar panels generate the energy for you!